nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 4. From the home folder, open "Terminal" on MacOS or "Command Prompt" in Windows, and type `java -jar BandConnect++.jar` to run the application.
 A GUI similar to the below should appear in a few seconds.

    ![LabelledUI.png](images/quickstart/LabelledUI.png)
-   Musician
+   * Musicians are displayed in the left panel.
    ![LabelledMusician.png](images/quickstart/LabelledMusician.png)
-   Band
+   * Bands are displayed in the right panel.
    ![LabelledBand.png](images/quickstart/LabelledBand.png)

-   Note how the app contains some sample data.
+   The app already contains some sample data to help you get started.
-Type the command in the command box and press Enter to execute it.

-5. Some example commands you can try:
+5. To execute a command, enter it in the command box and press `Enter` to execute it.
+The following are some example commands you can try:
    * `help` : Open the help window.
    * `list` : Lists all contacts.
-   * `add n/Alice Lovelace p/98757287 e/johnd@example.com i/bass g/rock`: Adds rock bassist Alice Lovelace.
+   * `add n/Alice Lovelace p/98757287 e/alicel@example.com i/bass g/rock`: Adds rock bassist Alice Lovelace.
-   * `delete 3` : Deletes the 3rd musician shown in the current list.
-   * `clear` : Deletes all contacts.
+   * `addb n/Maverick g/rock`: Adds a rock band named Maverick.
+   * `findb TheoryX`: Finds the band named TheoryX and checks its members.
    * `exit` : Exits the app.

 Please refer to the [Features](#features) below for details of each command.